Roasted Broccolini is the easy side dish that looks great on the plate and goes with everything!

 - Roasted broccolini tastes great served with Smothered Pork Chops or alongside this Sweet And Spicy Crock Pot Ribs Recipe.

 - Or serve a crowd with a delicious Chicken Poppyseed Casserole and a big plate of roasted broccolini.
-It also tastes great as a side dish for Bacon Wrapped Sour Cream Chicken.
+It also tastes great as a side dish for Bacon Wrapped Sour Cream Chicken with a Homemade Hash Brown Patty on the side.

 Other Recipe Tips